rswaty/cdlHugoMaster/content/authors/Sam/_index.md

 social:
 - icon: envelope
   icon_pack: fas
-  link: '/#contact'
+  link: 'mailto:srkurkow@mtu.edu'

 # Link to a PDF of your resume/CV from the About widget.
+REMOVE "#" FOR ITEMS YOU WANT ME TO TRY.
 # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: uploads/resume.pdf
+  link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "YOUR EMAIL ADDRESS IF YOU WANT"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Some know her as the Michigan Tech record holder in the 3000m steeplechase, or as a national competitor in collegiate cross-country 6Ks.
-For her role in the CDL, Sam prefers the official title “Student Volunteer .”
-Born in the Twin Cities area, Sam found herself in arm’s-reach of the immersive nature offered by the north central United States.
-She canoed the Boundary Waters, skied the 32 mile Birkebeiner, and along the way nursed an affinity for plants and their habitats.
-In high school, she was a member of the Conservation Corps of Minnesota.
-As an undergrad, she assisted a graduate student in analyzing soil and fire return intervals in peatlands across the Midwest.
-Sam has also worked with the Michigan Tech Research Institute to map vernal pools of Isle Royale National Park, during which she once excitingly found a newt.
-As a student volunteer for the CDL, she utilizes LANDFIRE data to map wetlands in the Great Lakes region.
-Currently, she’s a master’s student in applied ecology at Michigan Tech, where she’s also a TA for a wetlands course.
-Her hope is to continue working with peatlands going into her professional career, as she recognizes them to be vital contributors to the ecosystems they inhabit.
-Of the CDL she has to say, “It’s a place to learn what you couldn’t in a classroom, and to find connections you’d never imagine having.”
+After wetlands captured my heart during my time at Michigan Tech, I have wanted to pursue wetland restoration to better care for these important ecosystems.
+While my masters focused on vernal pools in the Great Lakes region, I am most interested in peatlands and their unique vegetation and hydrology.
+Between restoration efforts and teaching people about wetlands and their functions I aim to tangibly improve the relationship humans have with the earth.
+Beyond ecology, my passion for the outdoors includes endurance sports (think running, Nordic skiing, and mountain biking), backcountry camping, and being on the water in sailboats and canoes.
+Growing up in Minnesota and visiting the Boundary Waters I will always love the lakes of the north woods.
+Becoming the wetlands lab manager at Utah State in Logan is my most recent adventure and I can't wait to learn about new ecosystems and explore the area.

+While I don't currently have a project with the CDL, I enjoyed mapping wetlands in the Great Lakes using LANDFIRE data and found the CDL to be a great source of community, encouragement, and resources for growing my skills in GIS, R, and data science in general.

+Also on Instagram at https://www.instagram.com/a.ram.sam.sam/.